Difference between NEFT and RTGS

 Key Takeaways

-• RTGS is preferred for urgent transfer of large amounts.
+• RTGS (Real-Time Gross Settlement): Provides continuous and real-time settlement of transactions.
+Preferred for urgent transfer of large amounts.

 Introduction

-Mrs Lohia runs a home-based bakery and believes that inter-bank transfer can be an extremely useful and convenient service.
+Mrs. Lohia runs a home-based bakery and believes that inter-bank transfer can be an extremely useful and convenient service.
 It would enable her to pay for her supplies as well as receive payments from her clients.
-But Mrs Lohia has not been able to avail of these services because she often gets confused by the acronyms like NEFT, RTGS, and IMPS while attempting to transfer funds.
-While she has some ideas, she is unsure of the difference between NEFT and RTGS and IMPS.
-This article is for Mrs Lohia and others like her.
-It is designed to help the likes of her become well-informed bank customers and take optimum advantage of their banking services.
+However, she feels confused by acronyms like NEFT, RTGS, and IMPS, making it difficult for her to take full advantage of these services.
+While she has a general idea about these banking services, she is unaware of the difference between NEFT, RTGS, and IMPS.
+This article is for Mrs. Lohia and others like her.
+This article is designed to help everyone become well-informed bank customers and take optimum advantage of the available banking services.

 Different ways of transferring money

-In India, there are three different ways in which you can transfer money online.
-These include the National Electronic Fund Transfer (NEFT), Real Time Gross Settlement (RTGS) and Immediate Payment Services (IMPS).
+In India, there are three different ways that you can use to transfer money online.
+These include the National Electronic Fund Transfer (NEFT), Real Time Gross Settlement (RTGS), and Immediate Payment Services (IMPS).
 All of these are electronic payment systems that allow you to transfer funds from one bank to another within the country.
-Of these payment systems, NEFT and RTGS are extremely popular, especially among business owners who need to make large amounts of transactions.
-It is, therefore, crucial to understand the difference between NEFT and RTGS.
-Let us begin with the meaning of two types of fund transfers.
+NEFT and RTGS are extremely popular, especially among business owners who need to make large transactions frequently.
+It is therefore essential to understand the difference between NEFT and RTGS.

 What is NEFT?

 The acronym 'NEFT' stands for National Electronic Funds Transfer.
-It is a 24*7 available service of funds transfer wherein the transaction gets processed in batches of half an hour.
+It is a 24/7 service that processes transactions in half-hourly batches.
 The RBI has not specified any minimum or maximum limit on the transfer amount.
 All you need to provide is a few details of the beneficiary to initiate an NEFT transfer.
-The details required for a typical NEFT transfer are the name of the beneficiary, account number and account type, name of the bank, and the Indian Financial System Code (IFSC) of the bank.
+The details required for a typical NEFT transfer are the name of the beneficiary, account number, account type, name of the bank, and the Indian Financial System Code (IFSC) of the bank.

 What is RTGS?

 The acronym 'RTGS' stands for Real-Time Gross Settlement.
 RTGS is a funds transfer system based on a gross settlement concept where money is moved from one bank to another in real-time.
-RTGS is primarily designed for high transaction amounts.
-As such, while there is no maximum limit on the transfer amount, you need to transfer a minimum of INR 2 lakhs at a time.
-RTGS is especially useful when the transaction amount is high, and payment needs to be processed immediately.
-Like with NEFT, the details required for a typical RTGS transfer are the name of the beneficiary, account number and account type, name of the bank, and Indian Financial System Code (IFSC) of the bank.
+RTGS is primarily designed for transferring large amounts of money.
+It is important to note that while there is no maximum limit on the transfer amount, you are required to transfer a minimum of INR 2 lakhs at a time.
+RTGS is especially useful when the transaction amount is high and payment needs to be processed immediately.
+Like with NEFT, the details required for a typical RTGS transfer are the name of the beneficiary, account number, account type, name of the bank, and Indian Financial System Code (IFSC) of the bank.

 Transaction Charges